New England cottontail

-The New England cottontail (Sylvilagus transitionalis), also called the gray rabbit, brush rabbit, wood hare, wood rabbit, or cooney, is a species of cottontail rabbit represented by fragmented populations in areas of New England, specifically from southern Maine to southern New York.
+The New England cottontail (Sylvilagus transitionalis), also known as the gray rabbit, brush rabbit, wood hare, wood rabbit, or cooney, is a species of cottontail rabbit that appears in fragmented populations across New England and the state of New York, specifically from southern Maine to southern New York.
 This species bears a close resemblance to the eastern cottontail (Sylvilagus floridanus), which has been introduced in much of the New England cottontail home range.
 The eastern cottontail is now more common in it.

-Litvaitis et al. (2006) estimated that the current area of occupancy in its historic range is 12180 km2 - some 86% less than the occupied range in 1960.
+In 2006, it was estimated that the current area of occupancy in its historic range is 12180 km2 - some 86% less than the occupied range in 1960.
 Because of this decrease in this species' numbers and habitat, the New England cottontail is a candidate for protection under the Endangered Species Act.
 Cottontail hunting has been restricted in some areas where the eastern and New England cottontail species coexist in order to protect the remaining New England cottontail population.